siqixu/mr.pivw/README.md

 ```
 data: A matrix or data frame consists of four columns: the 1st (2nd) column contains the estimated genetic effects on the outcome (exposure); the 3rd (4th) column contains the estimated standard errors of the estimated genetic effects on the outcome (exposure).

-lambda: he penalty parameter in the pIVW estimator.
+lambda: The penalty parameter in the pIVW estimator.
 The penalty parameter plays a role in the bias-variance trade-off of the estimator.
 We recommend to choose lambda to be 1 to achieve smallest bias and valid inference.
 By default, lambda=1.

 plei: If plei=TRUE, then the horizontal pleiotropy will be taken into account in the pIVW estimator.
 By default, plei=TRUE.